kilean20/ML_blog/PerturbativeCorrection/PerturbativeCorrection.md

 ## Data Model

-We assume data to be time series of complex valued scalar.
+We assume the data to be time series of complex valued scalar.
 To be more specific, it is simulated measurement data of beam centroid from Beam Position Monitor (BPM).
-Further details can be found [here](Decoherence.md).
+The details can be found [here](Decoherence.md).